tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## HCL AppScan on Cloud (ASoC)

-HCL AppScan on Cloud (ASoC) is an application security offering that allows you to scan a web URL for securityvulnerabilities.
+HCL AppScan on Cloud (ASoC) is an application security offering that allows you to scan a web URL for security  vulnerabilities.

 ---